 - Objective 4a: Through its participation on the County-wide JEDI committee, MCBH will encourage ongoing discussion at the Board of Supervisors level on how to address racism in Mono County and how to develop a culture of anti-racism within the County.
-MET - Objective 4b: MCBH will offer support the work of the Mono County Public Health Equity Officer.
-MET - Objective 4c: Promote JEDI through schools by reading stories and leading discussions about diversity, race, and different cultures/perspectives/experiences.
-NOT MET - Objective 4d: Increase MCBH staff participation on the Mono County JEDI Committee.
-PARTIALLY MET
+NOT MET - Objective 4b: MCBH will offer support the work of the Mono County Public Health Equity Officer.
+MET - Objective 4c: Promote JEDI in the community by reading stories and leading discussions about diversity, race, and different cultures/perspectives/experiences.
+PARTIALLY MET - Objective 4d: Increase MCBH staff participation on the Mono County JEDI Committee.
+NOT MET

-- At least one MCBH staff participates in each meeting of the County-Wide JEDI Committee; however, due to turnover at the County level, the JEDI meetings have lost some momentum over the last year.
-Despite these changes, MCBH has continued to support the work of the Mono County Public Health Equity Officer. - MCBH was unable to meet Objective 4c; however, programming staff continue to seek out similar ways to meet this objective, including collaborating with local libraries. - MCBH increased its participation in the JEDI Committee by encouraging staff to respond to a County-wide equity staff survey.
+- In FY 23-24, Mono County's JEDI Committee stopped meeting regularly.
+Despite these changes, MCBH continued to support the work of the Mono County Public Health Equity Officer through the FY, but at present that position is vacant. - MCBH was unable to meet Objective 4c; however, programming staff continue to seek out similar ways to meet this objective, including collaborating with local libraries.
+Staff were able to incorporate JEDI principles into after school programming.